 6. How Can I Be Sure My Partner/Children Will Get the Money?

 Well the first step to ensuring that your policy is valid under all the conditions you expect it to be is to ensure you are properly advised.
-You need to make sure you discuss all the details and possibilities with an English-speaking IFA (see question 9).
+You need to make sure you discuss all the details and possibilities with an English-speaking advisor (see question 9).